buildLittleWorlds/bitter-life-with-jesus/src/content/posts/stone-iron-algorithm.md

 # Stone, Iron, Algorithm

-Somewhere in the hills near where I live, sandstone crumbles in layers as fine as flour.
+Along the Mississippi River, where the limestone bluffs rise above the floodplain, the stone crumbles in layers as fine as flour.
 I press a finger to the cliff face, and it gives way like memory, ancient grains collapsing into my palm.
-Once, people cut this stone to build churches — great arches and quiet naves where the sun still falls through stained glass and settles on kneelers worn thin by prayer.
+Once, people quarried this stone to build churches — great arches and quiet naves where the sun still falls through stained glass and settles on kneelers worn thin by prayer.

 No one ever said the stone was dangerous.